 Wired’s Rob Boggard writes:

 “If you’re carrying student loans, you can also sign up with Givling—answering an open call on Facebook for a spot in a funding queue.
-Once the funds raised hit the $10 million mark, those at the top of queue receive $5 million to help pay off their loans.
+Once the funds raised hit the $10 million mark, those at the top of the queue receive $5 million to help pay off their loans.
 The remaining $4 million goes towards making the highest-scoring players millionaires, with the remaining $1m going on to fund further daily awards.”

-It sounds simple, but based on the fact that nearly everyone has a smart phone and a high percentage of people play games on their phones, trivia games can mean big business for game designers.
+It sounds simple, but based on the fact that nearly everyone has a smartphone and a high percentage of people play games on their phones, trivia games can mean big business for game designers.
 To put it in perspective, 2014’s QuizUp raised $22 million in capital funding.

 iTunes and Android Reviews